Question (character): O'Neil series

 DC gave the Question his own solo series in 1987, written by Dennis O'Neil and primarily drawn by Denys Cowan.
 The series was published for 36 issues, two annuals, and five "Quarterly" specials.
 In The Question #1, the Question was defeated in personal combat, first by the martial arts mercenary Lady Shiva.
 He was then beaten severely by the villain's hired thugs, shot in the head with a pellet gun, and thrown into the river to drown.
-Lady Shiva then rescued him and gave him directions to meet wheelchair-bound Richard Dragon as soon as he recovered enough to get out of bed.
+Lady Shiva then rescued him and gave him directions to meet Richard Dragon, who uses a wheelchair, as soon as he recovered enough to get out of bed.
 Once there, Sage learned both martial arts and eastern philosophy.
 When he returned to the city, he resumed his journalist and superhero careers with adventures that tended to illustrate various philosophic points.
 To further illustrate those ideas, Dennis O'Neil had a reading recommendation in the letters page of each issue.

 In the O'Neil series, Vic Sage is an investigative reporter for the news station KBEL in Hub City.
 He uses the identity of the Question to get the answers his civilian identity cannot.
 Unlike other vigilante superheroes, O'Neil's Question is primarily focused on the politics of his city, and rather than hunting down the perpetrators of petty theft, he tends to fight the corrupt government of Hub City.
-O'Neil's Hub City is noted as being "synonymous with venality, corruption, and violence", perhaps even surpassing Gotham City as the most dismal city in the DC Universe-version of the US.
+O'Neil's Hub City is noted as being "synonymous with venality, corruption, and violence", perhaps even surpassing Gotham City as the most dismal city in the DC Universe version of the US.